 Where you find help will depend on what stage you are at in your child's assessment and diagnosis.
 The services listed below are a start, but please read the advice notes which are more detailed.

-- Speak to your GP (doctor), midwife (for new borns), named health visitor at your local clinic, or the Specialist Health Visitor at the Early Years and Intervention Support Service.
+- Speak to your GP (doctor), midwife (for new borns), named health visitor at your local clinic, school nurse or the Specialist Health Visitor at the Early Years and Intervention Support Service.